-Rayonier is a signatory to the Forest Accord via its NZ Forest Owners Association membership.
+Rayonier is a signatory to the NZ Forest Accord through its membership of the NZ Forest Owners Association..
 The Accord was signed in 1991 and is an agreement between member forestry companies in New Zealand and environmental non-government organisations to promote the protection of certain classes of indigenous forest.
-RNZ is not involved in the harvest of indigenous forest.
+RNZ does not undertake the harvest of indigenous forest.